Tapellaria parvimuriformis

-Tapellaria parvimuriformis is a species of foliicolous (leaf-dwelling), crustose lichen in the family Pilocarpaceae.
+Tapellaria parvimuriformis is a species of foliicolous (leaf-dwelling), crustose lichen in the family Ectolechiaceae.
 It is found in Thailand's Khao Yai National Park, where it grows in the shady understory of lowland rainforests.

 Taxonomy

 Tapellaria parvimuriformis was first scientifically described by Wei-Cheng Wang and Jiang-Chun Wei.
 The species epithet, parvimuriformis, is a Latin compound derived from parvus ("small") and muriformis, referring to the small muriform of this species.
 The type specimen was found by the first author in Khao Yai National Park, (Nakhon Ratchasima province) at an altitude of 800 m.

 Description

 This lichen species is characterized by its pale green, crustose thallus that grows in patches, with a slightly convex surface.
 Its ascospores are ellipsoid, hyaline, and have dimensions of 20–23 by 10–14 μm; they are muriform (divided into multiple smaller compartments), with 3–5 transverse septa and 0–1 longitudinal septum per segment.
 The are sessile, hood-shaped, dark grey with a white-grey base, and contain short, curved that are 45–50 by 2–2.5 μm in size.